-Parents of prospective pupils are invited to visit school, and nursery-aged children are welcome to spend some time in the Nursery with a parent in order to become comfortable with their surroundings.
+Parents of prospective pupils are invited to visit school, and nurseryaged children are welcome to spend some time in the Nursery with a parent in order to become comfortable with their surroundings.

-Admission application forms are available from the school office.
-We also require sight of a birth certificate and baptismal details.
+Admission application forms are available from the Reception Desk.
+We also require sight of an original birth certificate or passport for proof of date of birth as well as baptismal details for Catholic children.